 You've nailed the micro wedding plans.
 You've chosen the perfect boutique venue, the dreamy outfit, and the intimate guest list.
 Now there's just one tiny thing left: asking for gifts — or more specifically, asking for contributions to your honeymoon fund without making it weird.

-Spoiler: It doesn’t have to be awkward.
-With the right wording and vibe, you can invite your guests to be part of your next adventure and keep things feeling natura and gracious.
+Spoiler: Having guests contribute to your honeymoon doesn’t have to be awkward.
+With the right wording and vibe, you can invite your guests to be part of your next adventure and keep things feeling natural.

 Ready to finesse it like the modern legends you are?
 Let's dive in.